 3. Lalji Temple

-It is the oldest temple in the complex that was built by Braja Kishori Devi, the wife of Maharaja Jagat Ram.
+After you cross Ras Mancha, go straight and you will find Lalji temple, surrounded by a high-walled compound.
+It is the oldest temple in the Rajbari complex and was built by Braja Kishori Devi, the wife of Maharaja Jagat Ram.
+A graceful idol of Radha Krishna is present here.

+Lalji Temple was built in the Panchabinsati Ratna architectural style and has 25 pinnacles.
 West Bengal has just five Panchabinsati Ratna temples, three of which are in Ambika Kalna.
 Out of these three, two are in the Rajbari Complex.

 ADVERTISEMENT

 Unlike the usual Panchabimsati Ratna temple, the Lalji Temple’s second floor is octagonal, with a pinnacle at each of the eight corners.
+The temple formerly featured exquisite terracotta panels, but just a few remain now.
+There is also evidence of intricate limestone stucco ornamentation of old Hunting scenarios on the temple.

-A Char – Chala (four sloping roofs) mandap stands directly in front of the Lalji Shrine and serves as a meeting area for worshippers visiting the temple.
+A Char-Chala (four sloping roofs) mandap stands directly in front of the Lalji Shrine and serves as a meeting area for worshippers visiting the temple.
+The compound also includes the Giri Govardhan Temple, which resembles a mountain.

 4. Krishna Chandraji Temple

+The temple was constructed between 1751 and 1755 and features three arched entrances on all sides.
+It has beautiful limestone stucco works featuring animals and floral motifs.
 It also includes beautiful terracotta decoration on its front facade and the nat mandir, which depicts themes from mythology, epics, and even everyday life.

 5. Panchratna Temple

-Despite the fact that all five temples adhere to the Aat – Chala system, the shapes of each of them differ from the others.
+Despite the fact that all five temples adhere to the Aat-Chala system, the shapes of each of them differ from the others.

 ADVERTISEMENT